elydre/profanOS/README.md

 Each time the disk is modified you must force its reconstruction with `make disk`.
-The main ports (more information in the [ports](#major-ports) section) are not included in the repo source code but are easily downloadable with `make gaddons disk`.
+The main ports (more information in the [ports](#major-ports) section) are not included in the repo source code but are easily downloadable with `make addons disk`.

 ### Automated build